 CJ-3B Universal Jeeps in the 1950s came with 16-inch diameter wheels, or optional 15-inch.
 In the early 1960s 15-inch became standard.
 According to factory specs, tires were 6.00x16, 4 ply (7.00x15 optional, also 7.00x16 on military M606.)
 In the 1950s both wheel sizes came with narrow "non-directional tread" military-style tires mounted, but at some point "suburbanite"-type tires became standard.

 (Note: see the bottom of the page for a description of how to interpret and convert different measurements of tire size.)

-CJ-3B Universal Jeeps came with either 15-inch or 16-inch diameter wheels, but in the 1950s both wheel sizes came with narrow "non-directional tread" military-style tires mounted.
-These days, there are a lot more choices in tires, and a lot of different uses that people put their Jeeps to.
+These days, there are a lot more choices in tires.
 The production of large, aggressive off-road tires has become a significant part of the tire industry, catering to drivers who spend a lot of recreational time on challenging trails.
-For a roundup of currently available off-road rubber, see "Tire Truth" in the March 2001 issue of Jp magazine.
-And further down on this page, see a discussion of factors to consider in putting large tires on a flatfender.
+See a discussion below, of factors to consider in putting large tires on a flatfender.
 It's an option, but may require mechanical modifications.